dyule/graphael/README.md

 ## Dependencies

-Graphael is built for Rust 1.4 or later
+Graphael is built for Rust 1.10 or later (currently requires nightly)

 The easiest way to install Rust is through the installers provided on [the Rust install page](http://www.rust-lang.org/install.html).